Sudha Murty – The Stories that she writes about people and their lives –

 Sudha talks about her interest in travel with equal passion.
 She recalls an interesting incident that happened in a local market in Shiraz (Iran).
 There she discovers that there are people in Iran who love Bollywood as much as she does.
 They adore Hindi movies and Bollywood actors.
 On one of the shopping sprees, she found a similar fondness for Bollywood and its actors in an unlikely place Havana, Cuba.

 One can not help but smile when she shares how she claimed a Hindi movie (being performed at a restaurant in Bukhara) by asserting – But that song is mine!
 She exclaims to the Uzbeki singer singing Bollywood songs that she was from India and the song belonged to her country.

 The story Three Handsful of Water is about her grandparents’ devotion to the city Kashi and the river Ganga.
 Sudha writes about the beliefs and values that her grandparents held close to their hearts.
 Though they could not visit Kashi ever in their lives still they had a strong emotional bond with the place.

-During those times, the travel from the South of India to Kashi that is in the North of India was a difficult one.
-People travelled only in groups.
+During those times, the travel from the South of India to Kashi which is in the North of India was a difficult one.
+People traveled only in groups.
 And when those blessed ones reached back, their journey would be celebrated.
 They invited others to their homes for a feast.
 The guests were given the holy water of Ganga and the sacred black thread from Kashi, as a gift.